 Soil pH Meter Tester

 Soil pH Meter Tester from Rapitest, the leaders in soil testing.
 This is what we use to accurately and quickly test all of our custom potting mixes for calla lilies, traditional lilies, our vegetable gardens, and more.
 We have tried all pH testing methods or meters.
 And found Rapitest’s soil meter tester to be the most accurate and best “bang for the buck”.
 Rapitest’s soil pH meter tester includes recommendations for 400+ plants.
 And uses proper logarithmic scale plate.
 Also ideal for fruits/veggies, trees/shrubs, plants/flowers, and grasses/lawn.
+You can also purchase this product at our annual lily festival.

 What is Soil pH?